acxz/optimal-job-scheduling/README.md

 As the scheduling problem tends to result in a complex constraint program, having tests to verify the logic is desirable.
 These tests can also serve as helpful examples.

-From a problem space perspective, support for additional scheduling problems, such as ones with machine scheduling, multi-stage jobs, preemption, other objectives, etc. can be added.
+From a problem space perspective, support for additional scheduling problems, such as ones with multi-stage jobs, preemption, other objectives, etc. can be added.

 ## Similar Projects